-This independent position allows healthcare facilities to meet upcoming federal mandates while keeping employment overhead costs low.
+This independent position allows healthcare facilities to meet federal mandates while keeping employment overhead costs low.
 Health informatics consultants can be brought in to complete a wide variety of task such as:

 This executive level leader combines a penchant for technology with a wide array of “people skills” aimed at integrating and organizing the flow of data across different divisions.
 These leaders are also responsible for:

 - Training teams on new technology